robgodfrey/robgodfrey.github.io/docs/_posts/2020-10-27-ensure-cw-logs-are-not-retained-forever.md

 * how to identify log groups that retain log events forever
 * how to set the retention setting for log groups
-* how to bulk update log groups
-* using AWS lambda ensure log groups always have a retention setting specified.
+* ensure log groups always have a retention setting for zero effort ongoing management

 ## Identifying log groups that retain log events forever